csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • ’Intro%’ matches any string beginning with “Intro”.

-• ’%Comp%’ matches any string containing “Comp” as a substring, for exam- ple, ’Intro. to Computer Science’, and ’Computational Biology’.
+• ’%Comp%’ matches any string containing “Comp” as a substring, for example, ’Intro. to Computer Science’, and ’Computational Biology’.

 • ’ ’ matches any string of exactly three characters.